frePPLe/frepple/doc/integration-guide/openbravo-connector.rst

     a better workflow for the end users.

+.. _openbravo_import:

 Importing data from Openbravo into frePPLe
 ------------------------------------------

-You can run the import interface in 2 ways:
+You can run the import interface in 3 ways:

 * | **Interactively from the frePPLe user interface.**
   | The execute screen has a specific section where you can launch the import